 Circle Lake Michigan Camping Tour

 This camping trip plan starts in Indiana and ends in Illinois.
-Reverse it or just do parts of it as you see fit.
+Reverse it or do parts of it as you see fit.
 We have included suggestions for shortening the trip.

-Add some UP destinations to your trip with our Upper Peninsula Michigan Camping Guide or our Lake Superior Camping Guide.
+Add UP destinations to your trip with our Upper Peninsula Michigan Camping Guide or our Lake Superior Camping Guide.

 Campgrounds Near Lake Michigan